 – Due Diligence

 There are a number of issues which need to be looked at.
 Firstly the title deed needs to be checked to ensure that it is correct.
 The property zoning laws and building regulations also need to be checked.
 Property developers do take shortcuts from time to time and these can be costly to fix later.
-The seller needs to be checked as well as the plans of the house or apartment to ensure that what is on the plan actually exists.
-The property also needs to be checked for usufructs, mortgage bonds as well as other liens which might be registered against the property.
-You don’t want to buy a property and discover 3 months later that there is a lien for a high-voltage cable across your villa.
+The seller needs to be checked as well as the plans of the house or apartment.
+This to ensure that what is on the plan actually exists.
+The property also needs to be checked for usufructs, mortgage bonds.
+This as well as other liens which might be registered against the property.
+You don’t want to buy a property.
+Then discover 3 months later that there is a lien for a high-voltage cable across your villa.

 – Property Transfer

-When you find yourself in any foreign country it is always best to seek proper legal advice from a property lawyer.
-Thailand has always had a good real estate market which has expanded over the years but problems still occur where developers and sellers try and take shortcuts which could cost you your investment in the long run.
+When you find yourself in any foreign country.
+It is always best to seek proper legal advice from a property lawyer.
+Thailand has always had a good real estate market.
+This which has expanded over the years.
+But problems still occur where developers and sellers try and take shortcuts which could cost you your investment in the long run.